leeandher/SM-App/notes/1 - Setting Up Firebase.md

 ## Online Setup

 First thing's first, you have to login to `console.firebase.google.com` and create a project for your application to live.
 This will give you access to all the features of firebase that you need.
 They usually need to be turned on, with a case by case basis.
-In the case of this application, Authentication, Database, and Functions are the 3 API's that we'll need access to in order to create a serverless social media app.
+In the case of this application, Authentication, Database, and Functions are the 3 APIs that we'll need access to in order to create a serverless social media app.

 ## Installation